-In accordance with EN 14683, the test report from Hohenstein may be used as one of the technical documents required for this.
+In the meantime, medical face masks must again be approved and certified as medical products as usual before being put into circulation.
+The test report on the passed test according to EN 14683 may be used as one of the technical documents required for this.
 Other comprehensive tests and clinical evaluations are also required for approval.

-With our tests, we support producers in providing their technical documentation as proof of effectiveness and safety, which is a requirement for approval as a medical product in accordance with the Medical Device Regulation 2017/745.
+With our tests, we support producers in providing their technical documentation as proof of effectiveness (requirement test according to DIN EN 14683) and safety (biocompatibility according to DIN EN 10993-1), which is a requirement for approval as a medical product in accordance with the Medical Device Regulation 2017/745.

 However, please also be aware that additional tests and documents are required for final approval as a medical device.